KiwiBird97/usc-wbva/README.md

 # DSCI 551 Final Project

+## Test Mode
+This app is a soft launch and will only be available until May 23, 2022.

-Creating an application to help at-risk students succeed.
+We are creating an application to help at-risk students succeed.

 We take all the feedback by heart to make this important app.